inband/spcor/3-mpls-and-segment-routing/1-implement-mpls/proxmox-mtu.md

 Main concern is with MPLS and associated links and interfaces (vlan12, vlan13, vlan24 and vlan34)

-Needed to Mmanually set mtu.
+Needed to manually set mtu.
 Need to find a better way.

 ```
 ip link set mtu 9000 dev vmbr0v12